MadLadSquad/UntitledImGuiFramework/README.md

 [here](https://github.com/MadLadSquad/UntitledImGuiFramework/wiki/Applications-using-the-framework).
 If your application uses the framework, please contribute to the list!

-The organization trello board can be found [in this trello board](https://trello.com/b/HmfuRY2K/untitleddesktop), it contains organization information on all projects related to UDE.
-The framework can be found in its corresponding cards
+The organization trello board can be found [here](https://trello.com/b/HmfuRY2K/untitleddesktop).
+It contains organization information on all projects related to UDE.
+The framework can be found in its corresponding cards.